rocketeers/docs/GLOSSARY.md

 ## VCS

 A VCS (or Version Control System) is a software used to track and organize changes in your codebase, such as **Git**, **Mercurial**, **SVN**, etc.

+## Web-writable

+Accessible for writing by the application itself.